Canon 77D versus Canon M6

 - Less heavy: Has a lower weight (by 150g or 28 percent) and is thus easier to take along.

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - More affordable: Was released into a lower priced segment (13 percent cheaper at launch).

-If the number of relative strengths (bullet points above) is taken as a guide, the EOS M6 comes out slightly ahead of the 77D (5 : 4 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the count of individual advantages (bullet points above) is taken as a guide, the M6 comes out slightly ahead of the 77D (5 : 4 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 77D and the EOS M6 in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the 77D or the M6 handle or perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
-This is where reviews by experts come in.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
+This is why expert reviews are important.
+The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Canon 77D (⇒ rgt)||..||82/100 Silver||4.5/5||..||4/5||2017||899||latest||check|

 |Canon M100 (⇒ lft | rgt)||Rec||..||4/5||..||3.5/5||2017||499||latest||check|

 |Canon G7 X Mark II (⇒ lft | rgt)||HiRec||81/100 Silver||4.5/5||4/5||4.5/5||2016||699||latest||check|